Tuall/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 7.script that creates a new global variable.
 8. TRUEKNOWLEDGE
 9.  script that prints the result of POWER divided by DIVIDE
+10. script that displays the result of BREATH to the power LOVE